Bernardo Tavares: Benfica de Macau

-On 18 January 2018, S.L.
-Benfica de Macau announced Bernardo Tavares as their new coach.
+On 18 January 2018, Benfica de Macau announced Tavares as their new coach.

 Churchill Brothers

 In November 2019, Churchill Brothers announced Tavares as their new head coach.

 HIFK

 On 21 December 2021, Tavares became the coach of Finnish club HIFK.
 He left the club early in the season in April 2022 for "family reasons".
 However, shortly after he was named the head coach of PSM Makassar.
 Mika Lönnström, the sporting director of HIFK, commented later that they tend to trust people, when he was asked if Tavares had fooled the club.

 PSM Makassar

 In 2022, Tavares was appointed as head coach of Indonesian club PSM Makassar.
 He led the team to win the 2022–23 Liga 1 season.

 On 1 October 2025, Tavares resigned due to the lack of salary payment for months.

+Persebaya Surabaya

+On 23 December 2025, Persebaya Surabaya officially announced the appointment of Bernardo Tavares as the club’s new head coach for the remainder of the 2025–26 Super League season.
+The announcement was made through the club’s official channels, and Tavares expressed his appreciation for the professionalism shown by the club throughout the negotiation process.

 Other roles

 Tavares has had many other jobs in his footballing career.
 In 2002, he started working as the head coach and technical director of Escolinha de Futebol do Bernardo where he worked until 2013, despite holding other jobs during this time period.
 From 2002 to 2004, he worked as the Youth Football coordinator of G.C.
 Alcobaça.
 He also worked as the Futsal coordinator of ADC Proença-a-Nova from 2006 to 2009.
 In 2009–2010, he coordinated goalkeeper training at A.D.
 Carregado.
 From 2010 to 2012, he worked as the coordinator of the Department of Professional Football Scouting at C.F.
 Os Belenenses.